-Many businesses use video to promote their brand, products and services as part of their overall marketing plan.
+Many businesses use video content marketing to promote their brand, products and services as part of their overall marketing plan.
 Video is a compelling, memorable medium that personalizes and humanizes your company to its target audience.
 It also lets your prospects and customers see your offerings in action, increasing brand recognition and generating more sales leads.

-Video marketing focuses on live or prerecorded videos to educate, inform and entertain viewers while promoting your products and services.
+Video content marketing focuses on live or prerecorded videos to educate, inform and entertain viewers while promoting your products and services.
 It can include live videos, such as Facebook Live Q&A sessions and webinars; longer videos on your website, blog (or vlog) or YouTube channel; and short-form videos posted on TikTok or Instagram.

 Various content types are ideal for video marketing, including the following: